softenrj/Reava/README.md

-# Music-Menma 🎵🎶
+# Reava 🎵🎶

-Welcome to **Music-Menma**, a feature-rich and visually stunning music application designed to deliver an immersive and personalized music experience.
+Welcome to **Reava**, a feature-rich and visually stunning music application designed to deliver an immersive and personalized music experience.
 This app combines user authentication, dynamic playlists, music management, and a sleek UI to bring your favorite music to life. 🎧✨

 ---